 To interpret the ROI percent results, collect appropriate, comparative data such as trend (time series) or industry data on ROI.
 The business owner can look at the company's ROI across time and also at industry data to see where the company's return on investment ratio lies.
 The higher the return on investment ratio, the more efficiently the company is using its asset base to generate sales.

 Say that Joe invested $1,000 in his start-up, Joe's Super Computer Repair.
 He has a buyer for the business for $1,200.
-The ROI for this equals Joe's profit or $200 divided by his initial investment, $1000, for a 20 percent ROI.
+The ROI for this equals Joe's profit or $200 divided by his initial investment, $1000, for a 20% ROI.

 Joe also invested $1,000 in Sam's New Computer Sales, and a buyer is looking to pay $1,800.
-The ROI for this equals the $800 profit divided by his investment of $1,000, or 40 percent.
-From this comparison, selling Sam's New Computer Sales appears to be the wiser move, with 20 percent vs. 40 percent.
+The ROI for this equals the $800 profit divided by his investment of $1,000, or 40%.
+From this comparison, selling Sam's New Computer Sales appears to be the wiser move, with 20% vs. 40%.

 The Time Factor